 Do API calls in developer sandboxes count toward my API allocations within my Box Platform SKU?

 API calls made within a developer sandbox are no different from those made within a production enterprise EID.
 Today Box offers up to 100K API calls a month for the purpose of development and testing**.
 Beyond this amount, customers typically purchase platform resources as part of a custom development initiative with Box Platform.

 **To monitor API consumption in your sandboxes, generate and export the Platform Activity report from the Reports tab of the enterprise admin console.

 When managing developer sandboxes, each customer can independently provision up to ten sandboxes at any given time that reflect their existing plan.
 In addition, admins can request that previously-existing sandbox EIDs be rolled into their sandbox management page.
 Please contact your CSM for more information.

 What, if any, feature restrictions and limits are applied to sandboxes?

-A sandbox reflects the customer's paid enterprise plan.
+A sandbox reflects the customer's paid plan.
 As such, any feature sets or limitations mimic those offered in the respective enterprise plan.
 These features and limits apply to all aspects of the Box environment including: